 In subdued circumstances after Rubens Barrichello’s horrific accident during the Friday qualifying session, Ratzenberger ended the session 25th overall with a lap of 1:27.657, only just behind his Simtek team-mate with the two Pacific drivers behind him once again.
 During the early stages of the Saturday session Ratzenberger managed to improve slightly to a 1:27.584, however in his quest to continue improving he ran off of the track and sustained minor damage to his front-wing.
 Instead of lose time returning to the pits he elected to remain out on track, and a lap later his front-wing failed and went underneath his Simtek, preventing it from turning at the Variante Villeneuve which in turn led to Ratzenberger’s fatal accident.

-The 1994 Formula 1 season would become infamous for the tragic events of the San Marino Grand Prix weekend, which so cruelly took the lives of Ratzenberger and Senna, with Barrichello lucky to escape with only minor injuries after his incident during Friday qualifying in the Jordan.
-Throughout the remainder of the season the drivers’ safety was continuously put at risk, with Karl Wendlinger, Andrea Montermini and Pedro Lamy each being involved in separate incidents; Wendlinger was in a coma for several weeks, Montermini broke his left heel and right foot; Lamy broke both legs and wrists.
+The 1994 Formula 1 season would become infamous for the tragic events of the San Marino Grand Prix weekend, which so cruelly took the lives of Ratzenberger and Senna, with Barrichello lucky to escape with only minor injuries after his accident on Friday.
+Throughout the remainder of the season the drivers’ safety was continuously put at risk, with Karl Wendlinger, Andrea Montermini and Pedro Lamy each being involved in separate incidents; Wendlinger was in a coma for several weeks after a violent accident in Monaco, Montermini – who took the Simtek seat vacated by Ratzenberger – broke his left heel and right foot just weeks later in Spain; while Lamy broke both legs and wrists in a testing crash.

 This is a time to not only commemorate the life and legacy of Senna, but also that of Roland Ratzenberger.
 Had the Brazilian reached the podium on Sunday, he would have unfurled an Austrian flag that was in his car.
 Alas, it was not to be…